 5. Create a Fun and Inclusive Environment

 Inclusivity and belonging are a given year-round, but it’s especially vital during the holiday season with so many different cultural celebrations and traditions.
-No employee should feel left out, meaning managers must make an active effort to highlight everyone’s lived experiences or incorporate observances into the company calendar.
+No employee should feel left out, so it's important to make an active effort to highlight everyone’s lived experiences and incorporate observances into the company calendar.

 6. Foster a Sense of Community